Grimmway Farms: Products

 Grimmway Farms handles 10 million pounds of carrots a day and grows over 40,000 acres of carrots.
 Other Grimmway products include carrot juice concentrate and carrot juice based products used in soup bases, vegetable blends, condiment formulation, and flavor additives.
 Grimmway’s processed carrots are kosher certified (when applicable).
 Cal-Organic Farms, Grimmway Farms’ organic division, produces sixty-five year-round crops including: carrots, leeks, broccoli, and lettuce.
 Organic products are certified through CCOF, a recognized third-party approved by the USDA.

+In 2024, a Grimmway carrot farm in New Cuyama, California, was linked to a multistate outbreak of E. coli, causing the Centers for Disease Control to recall Grimmway carrots from many stores.